 Experience

-* 2 year post registration experience.
+* 2 years post-registration experience.

 * Demonstrable knowledge and experience within relevant clinical specialty.